 The 3-Star Heartland Hotel offers modern and stylish accommodation in a pretty Swiss style.
 Near the center of Queenstown, this hotel is well-equipped for you to make the most of your time in this thriving city.
 The facilities on offer here include a luxury spa with a swimming pool, a classic lobby bar and a superb brasserie with breakfast and dinner.
 Rooms here include complimentary WiFi, a television and a hairdryer.

 Sudima Hotel Lake Rotorua

 Beautifully situated on the shores of Lake Rotorua, the Sudima Hotel Lake Rotorua is within walking distance of the city center and attractions such as the Rotorua Museum and Government Garden.
-The hotel has a restaurant, bar and a gift shop.
-Leisure facilities include a geothermally heated open-air swimming pool, three spa pools plus a selection of massages and therapies area available (payable locally).
+The hotel has a restaurant, bar, and a gift shop.
+Leisure facilities include a geothermally heated open-air swimming pool, three spa pools plus a selection of massages and therapies are available (payable locally).
 The comfortable rooms feature a telephone, television, tea and coffee making facilities and a hairdryer.

 The Novotel Wellington enjoys a superb location on The Terrace, within easy reach of Wellington's many attractions - including the Parliament and the city's waterfront.
 The hotel has a restaurant, a bar serving a selection of drinks and light snacks, and a fitness room.
-The spacious, comfortable rooms are air conditioned come with a telephone, satellite television, safe, minibar, hairdryer and tea and coffee making facilities.
+The spacious, comfortable rooms are air-conditioned come with a telephone, satellite television, safe, minibar, hairdryer and tea and coffee making facilities.

 Katoomba Scenic Railroad

-Once a 19th century novelty that pre-dated rollercoasters, the Katoomba Scenic Railroad is the world's steepest incline track.
+Once a 19th-century novelty that pre-dated rollercoasters, the Katoomba Scenic Railroad is the world's steepest incline track.
 The railroad gradually lowers through the ancient rainforest surroundings.